getdokan/dokan/readme.txt

 A. Obviously, you can use this on a single seller site to give them a nice front-end experience.

 = Q. How to upgrade to the Pro version?
-A. You just delete the free version and install and activate the pro version.
-Nothing complicated!
+A. Just install and activate the PRO version without deleting the free plugin.
 All your data will be safe on the database and some extra features will be added.
-You can even ask the support team to help you to migrate.
+If you feel something may go wrong, please consult with our [support](https://wedevs.com/contact/) staff first.

 == Screenshots ==